Cragg lab pledge of support to BLM movement and commitment to inclusivity

 - I will educate myself.
 I will read.
 I will watch.
 I will accept criticism and act upon it without self-pity.

-- I will not request Black academics to teach me about their experience for free.
+- I will not request minoritised academics to teach me about their experience for free.
 Their time and emotional energy are precious.
+This issue is particularly relevant to Black members of our community due to their extreme lack of representation.

-- I will seek out Black people’s accomplishments in my field and promote their inclusion as well as greater diversity at events in my field.
+- I will seek out minoritised people’s accomplishments in my field and promote their inclusion as well as greater diversity at events in my field.
+Please submit excellent scientists from diverse backgrounds for “Head of Department (HOD)” and “named departmental lectures (e.g Marianne Fillenz lecture)” (Steph can field these on your behalf or directly to Heidi DeWet (named lecture) or Armin Lak (HOD)

 - I will remember that it is OK to not be OK.
 When times are hard for personal and societal reasons, productivity cannot be maintained without risk to our mental health.